FoalTS/foal/docs/api-section/graphql.md

 npm install graphql @foal/graphql
 ```

-Due to a change in a minor version of `graphql` you had to do a slight modification to `tsconfig.json` adding a library called `ESNext.AsyncIterable` in the `lib` section.
+Due to a specificity of the `graphql` library, you must also modify your `tsconfig.json` as follows:

 ```json
 {